 Purpose: With Inyo County, City of Bishop, and Caltrans; Implement goals set in the RTP.
 Reprioritize identified projects as appropriate.
 Assist with the visioning of local projects, including the review and preparation of planning documents.
 Prepare RTIP & ITIP funding requests, STIP amendments, and other CTC documents.
 In conjunction with Caltrans, monitor the progress of State projects on US 395 and other state roads as well as develop grant applications to win funding for prioritized projects.
-Allows the ICLTC to maximize staff capacity for the development of future projects and implementation & monitoring of recently successful grants, such as Clean California.
-Staff developed an Active Transportation Program grant proposal for Cycle 7.
-Develop PSR's to better position the LTC for funding opportunities.
-Anticipate an approximate additional \$25,000 of FY 2023-2024 carryover funds to incorporate into this work element.
+Maximize staff capacity for the development of future projects and implementation & monitoring of recently successful grants, such as Active Transportation Program, and the Sustainable Transportation Planning Grant for EV Charging and Network planning.
+Develop PSR's to better position the LTC for funding opportunities, specifically for the Old Spanish Trail Highway.